pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

   * If AI can kill with hit escape move (u-turn): 50/50 +2

 ### Doubles only
-  * AI can kill with double target move +2 (e.g. Dazzling Gleam)
-  * AI can kill with spread move +2 if partner is dead (e.g. Surf)
-  * Unless, the player previously used Guard then the damage for AI calcs will be zeroed out 20% of the time as long as there is a wide guard user on the players side.
-Applies until the end of battle
+  * If the player previously used Wide Guard (any side, any mon) the damage for AI calcs will be set to zero 20% of the time (meaning it can't be considered as an attacking move)
+  * +2 if AI can kill with double target move (e.g. Hyper Voice) /  Applies to Spread target moves that hit all mons (e.g. Surf) only when there is no partner on field

 ## Mid turn switch (Calcs are done with a possible switch in candidate)
   * Never switches in Doubles